 Demonstration and evaluation of preventive oral hygiene techniques and dietary counseling to help prevent and control oral disease.

 Preventive coating on the grooves and pits of the teeth to prevent tooth decay.
 (Preceded by prophylaxis and diagnosed by the clinic supervising dentist.)

 This evaluation includes oral health assessment to include identification of dental caries (cavities), periodontal (gum) disease and oral cancer screening.
 Services also include careful review of medical and dental histories.

 These services can be offered because dental hygiene students provide the services in a learning environment.
 Licensed dentists and licensed dental hygienists provide supervision during all clinical procedures.
-Due to the learning environment and level of supervision, appointments may be lengthier then in a private dental practice.
+Due to the learning environment and level of supervision, appointments may be lengthier than in a private dental practice.
 Treatment frequently requires multiple appointments.

 The clinic follows the academic calendar and patients must be evaluated for acceptability.
 Patients aged 13 and older must be screened before receiving an appointment to have services.
 The screening appointment typically takes 30 minutes.
 Each patient completes a thorough health history form.
 Consultation with a physician may be necessary before treatment if the health history reveals contraindications to dental hygiene treatment.
 Call the clinic for information about available screening appointments.
 At the screening appointments, the level of oral disease present and level of difficulty will be determined.
 If accepted as a patient, you will then be contacted by a student to schedule an appointment.
-There is no charge for screening.
+There is a nominal fee for screening.